joshghent/blog/content/blog/case-for-ci-cd/index.md

 ### Start with approval

 It's utterly pointless starting any of this without some kind of green light.
 Although we love stories of people doing things under ground and against the odds, the fact is that you're not creating a cure for cancer.
-You should speak to your immidiate team and get their feedback.
+You should speak to your immediate team and get their feedback.
 Then create a formal proposal and, again, get more feedback.
-Then get the green light from the relevent stakeholder.
+Then get the green light from the relevant stakeholder.

 The proposal should outline the overall vision for the system, the advantages, the risks and the downsides.
 If you can't think of risks and disadvantages, then you haven't thought about this problem enough.